-In step 712, the chiller control system algorithm performs made by the PID controller in step 610, the main chiller 10 a surge check.
-In the event that a surge event is detected, the chiller control system immediately in step 713 increases the compressor operating speed by 4%, issues a warning to the machine user, sets the speed reduction flag to true preventing further reductions in compressor speed, and resets the com-15 pressor speed background counter to reset the time delay between successive attempts by the chiller control system to reduce compressor speed to improve efficiency and reduce electric power consumption.
+In step 712, the chiller control system algorithm performs a surge check.
+In the event that a surge event is detected, the chiller control system immediately in step 713 increases the compressor operating speed by 4%, issues a warning to the machine user, sets the speed reduction flag to true preventing further reductions in compressor speed, and resets the compressor speed background counter to reset the time delay between successive attempts by the chiller control system to reduce compressor speed to improve efficiency and reduce electric power consumption.
 The IDAD subroutine returns control of the chiller to the main chiller control system loop at step 760.

 In step 714, the control system checks to see if the RANGE flag has been set and the leaving evaporator water temperature is within range.
 If the leaving evaporator water temperature is not within range, the the control system increments the leaving water temperature range counter (CLWT) in step 716.
-This counter keeps track of the number of successive iterations through the IDAD subroutine in which the leaving evaporator water temperature is not in range.
+This counter keeps track of the number further attempts are made to improve the efficiency of the 35 of successive iterations through the IDAD subroutine in which the leaving evaporator water temperature is not in range.
 If the number of leaving water temperature range counter does not exceed 20 or the speed reduction flag has been set to true, tested in step 717, then the chiller control system updates the IGV control variable in step 718 according to the amount predicted by the PID control subroutine.

-If the leaving water temperature range counter exceeds 20 35 and the speed reduction flag has been set to false, then the chiller control system reduces the compressor speed by approximately 2% in step 719.
+If the leaving water temperature range counter exceeds 20 and the speed reduction flag has been set to false, then the chiller control system reduces the compressor speed by approximately 2% in step 719.
 The speed reduction reduces the cooling capacity of the chiller when the cooling capacity exceeds the cooling load.
-Step 719 will never be reached if the cooling load exceeds the current chiller cooling capacity because the inlet guide vanes must be less than 70 percent of the fully open position in step 702 in order to set the speed reduction flag to false.
+Step 719 will never be reached if the cooling load exceeds the current chiller cooling capacity because the inlet guide vanes must be less than 70 percent pressor speed in order to improve operating efficiency.
+When 50 of the fully open position in step 702 in order to set the speed reduction flag to false.

-If the leaving evaporator water temperature is within ciency could potentially create a surge condition within the 45 range, RANGE has been set to true, the chiller control system assesses the current state of the speed reduction flag in step 715.
-If the speed reduction flag has been set to false, the control system reduces the compressor by 2% in step 720.
+If the leaving evaporator water temperature is within range, RANGE has been set to true, the chiller control system assesses the current state of the speed reduction flag the control system reduces the compressor by 2% in step 720.
 The chiller control system also resets the speed adjustment background counter.
 When the algorithm reaches step 720, the chiller control system is reducing compressor speed in order to improve isentropic efficiency.

-If the speed reduction flag has been set to true, the chiller control system checks the current state of the diffuser vane counter is incremented in step 707 and the speed reduction 55 adjustment background counter in step 721.
+If the speed reduction flag has been set to true, the chiller control system checks the current state of the diffuser vane adjustment background counter in step 721.
 If the counter has been reduced to zero, then the diffuser vane control variable (DIF) is adjusted and updated and the diffuser vane adjustment counter is reset in step 723.
 If the diffuser vane adjustment counter has not been reduced to zero, then the inlet guide vane control variable (IGV) is adjusted and updated in step 722.
 The diffuser vane control variable is adjusted at much less frequent intervals and in much smaller steps than the inlet guide vane control variable.
 The ratio of the adjustments is determined by the initial programmed value of the diffuser vane adjustment background counter.